rustielin/Viki-API-app-/README.md

 # Viki-API-app-
 ShopStyle Test Automation QA intern assignment

 A simple script that queries Viki global TV service for HD videos.
-Written for Python 3 and requires third party "requests" package to wrote the GET requests to the Viki API
+Written for Python 3 and requires third party "requests" package to write the GET requests to the Viki API

 Usage: